CrunchyData/pg_tileserv/hugo/content/usage/cql.md

 ## Property and Literal Values

-The basic elements of filter expressions are values obtained from feature collection properties, and literals.
+The basic elements of filter expressions are values obtained from feature collection properties, and literals (constants).

-Properties are referred to by name.
+**Properties** are referred to by name.
 Property names can be quoted, to support including special characters.

 ```